Support after suicide matters.

 Masterclasses & Workshops

-Empower and equip your teams to know how to support others in their grief, or to navigate loss and change themselves when life has been disrupted.
+Empower and equip your teams to support others following a suicide or to navigate suicide loss themselves.
 I offer a range of topics, each designed to be highly practical and based on the latest research.
-My work is focussed on taking the awkwardness and guesswork out of grief support, and ensuring people can be supported, their way.
+My work is focused on taking the awkwardness and guesswork out of suicide grief support, and ensuring people are supported their way.

-Increasingly, the masterclasses and workshops I offer sit across two key areas:
+Increasingly, my masterclasses and workshops focus on two key areas:

-Through webinars, learn practical, research-informed tools to better understand grief and how to support yourself, or others, in a way that can be experienced as helpful.
-These small-group, live webinars offer practical guidance tailored for different audiences, including parents, professional and those supporting someone in their personal lives.
+Through live webinars, you will learn practical, research-informed ways to better understand suicide loss and grief, and how to support yourself or others in ways that can be experienced as helpful.
+These small-group webinars offer practical guidance tailored to different audiences, including parents, professionals, and those supporting someone in their personal lives.
+Some webinars are designed for those bereaved by suicide, offering support, connection, and practical ways to navigate their grief.
+Each webinar clearly outlines who it is for, so you can choose what best fits your needs.

-My programmes include a series of four programmes for adults affected by suicide; providing an opportunity to come together with others who “get it” and together learn ways to cope, make sense of what has happened (as best you can) and find ways to foster an ongoing connection with your loved one, and, when you’re ready, explore issues of changed identity.
-You can learn more about these programmes here.
+I offer four programmes for adults affected by suicide, providing an opportunity to come together with others who “get it” and learn ways to cope, make sense of what has happened (as best you can), and find ways to foster an ongoing connection with your loved one.
+When you’re ready there is also space to explore issues of changed identity.
+You can learn more about each programme here.

-Join my newsletter to know when new webinar and programme dates are released.
+Join my newsletter to be notified when new programme dates are released.

 My Bio